-Make sure you know the following:
+Ensure you understand the following:

 2. Choose the right people for the work.

 - Your internal IT team, including your chief technology officer (CTO)

-- People you hire or contract specifically for the job.
+- People you hire or contract specifically for the job

-- Software development vendors and companies.
+- Software development vendors and companies

 It’s tempting to say you’ll handle everything in-house to save money.
 But using your own IT team for this purpose has drawbacks.
 First, your team already has obligations; pulling them from daily work could cause slowdowns for the entire business.
-Second, your tech personnel may not be trained or experienced in development.
+Second, your tech personnel may not be trained or experienced in software development.

 Outsourcing this process often makes the most sense.
-You can work with teams that have successfully designed and implemented other customer software.
+You can work with teams that have successfully designed and implemented other custom software.
 You may even be able to find a company that specializes in products for your industry.

-3. Make a realistic plan with milestones.
+3. Make a realistic plan with set milestones.

 4. Conduct appropriate testing.

-5. Document the entire process.
+5. Document the process.

-- A statement of scope to ensure you don’t end up trying to solve too many problems with the software.
+- A statement of scope to ensure you don’t end up trying to solve too many problems with the software

-- A training plan and detailed user documentation so that people aren’t left frustrated and with questions when you roll out the new resource.
+- A training plan and detailed user documentation so that people aren’t left frustrated and with questions when you roll out the new resource